 Experience Workflows, by contrast, only display messages generated by the version currently being viewed.

-Executions of Custom Node instances within your workflows (as in, invocations of the node) do not appear in the debug panel.
+Executions of Custom Node instances within your workflows (as in, invocations of the node) do not appear in the custom node editor’s debug panel.
 Rather, only messages generated through the pressing of the Virtual Button within the node’s editor appear.
 (The Virtual Button Trigger is provided to allow for debugging Custom Nodes during their development.)